levent91/instagram-scraper/README.md

 ```

 ## During the actor run

-During the run, the actor will output messages letting you know what is going on.
+During the run, the actor will output messages letting you know what's going on.
 Each message always contains a short label specifying which page from the provided list is currently being scraped.
 When items are loaded from the page, you should see a message about this event with a loaded item count and total item count for each page, in most cases.

-If you provide incorrect input to the actor, it will immediately stop with failure state and output an explanation of what is wrong.
+If you provide incorrect input to the actor, it will immediately stop with a failure state and output an explanation of what is wrong.

 ## Using cookies to log in
 This solution allows you to log in using the already initialized cookies of a logged-in user.
 If you use this option, the scraper will do as much as possible to prevent the account from being banned (slow down to just one page open at a time and introduce delays between actions).

-**It's highly recommended not to use your own account (unless you have to).
+**It's highly recommended that you don't use your own account (unless you really have to).
 You should instead create a new Instagram account to use with this solution.**

 **Using your own account can result in the account being banned by Instagram.**

-To log in using cookies.
-I recommend using a Chrome browser extension like [EditThisCookie](https://chrome.google.com/webstore/detail/editthiscookie/fngmhnnpilhplaeedifhccceomclgfbg?hl=cs).
-With it, just go to Instagram,
-log in with the account you want to use and then use the extension to export cookies.
+To log in using cookies, you can use a Chrome browser extension such as [EditThisCookie](https://chrome.google.com/webstore/detail/editthiscookie/fngmhnnpilhplaeedifhccceomclgfbg?hl=cs).
+With it, just go to Instagram, log in with the account you want to use and then use the extension to export cookies.
 This should give you an array of cookies which you can then just paste as a value for the `loginCookies` field in input.

 **If you log out of the Instagram account that is connected to the cookies, it will invalidate them and your solution will stop working.**

 You can also provide your username and password as input and set the "What to scrape from each page" to be "Cookies".

 You'll need to provide a 2FA code (SMS or email) to continue with the login by going to the "Live View" tab of your run when instructed to do so:

 ```